EI-CoreBioinformatics/mikado/docs/Installation.rst

 ``python3 setup.py test``

-Although code coverage is not perfect yet, it is over 50% for the whole package and considerably higher for the core components of the package.
+Although code coverage is not perfect yet, it is over 50% for the whole package and considerably higher for the core components.

 Python Dependencies
 -------------------